rhelmeczi/few_shot_nlp/README.md

 This repository contains some of the code from my Master's thesis.

+## Usage with Google Colab

+You can upload the notebook at `examples/colab_notebook.ipynb` and follow the instructions there to get started with training and evaluation for free with accelerated hardware.
+You can refer back to this README for usage on your local computer or for some more in depth instructions.

 ## Getting Started

 Add the project home folder to your `PYTHONPATH`: